sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 Adding new reordering algorithms to SparseBase is very simple.
 It consists of five steps:

 1. create a new class for your ordering.
 It must inherit from the base `ReorderPreprocessType` class.
 2. Inside the class, create a new struct that will contain the hyperparameters needed by your ordering, and initialize it in the constructor.
-Note: This is step is only needed if your reordering requires hyperparameters.
+Note: This step is only needed if your reordering requires hyperparameters.
 3. Add implementation functions that will carry out the reordering.
 4. Register the implementation functions in the constructor.
 5. Add explicit template instantiations of your class.